 Now you can put the card back in the BlackVue, it will re-initialize and start recording like usual.
 From this point on, when you put the BlackVue memory card back in your Mac, it will be recognized and you can view the recordings or run the BlackVue viewer software without issue.

-Yes, please see our BlackVue user manuals in PDF format here (click here).
+Yes, please see our BlackVue, Thinkware, Garmin, and other brands of user manuals in PDF format here dashcam user manuals (click here).

 To request additional information, please don't hesitate to contact us.
 We give our best effort to respond to all inquiries within 1 business day.